Optimization of escape kinetics by reflecting and resetting

 The stochastic resetting is a protocol of starting anew \cite{evans2011diffusion,evans2020stochastic,gupta2022stochastic}.
-The natural approach is to assume that restarts are triggered temporally, i.e., times of starting over are independent of state of the system, e.g., position.
+The natural approach is to assume that restarts are triggered temporally, i.e., times of starting over are independent of the state of the system, e.g., position.
 For example, resets can be performed periodically (sharp resetting) \cite{pal2017first} or with the constant rate (Poissonian resetting) \cite{evans2011diffusion}.
 Time intervals between two consecutive resets can follow numerous distributions like: exponential \cite{evans2011diffusion}, power-law \cite{nagar2016diffusion} and many others, e.g., Weibull, log-normal, log-logistic, Fr\'echet, see Refs.~\onlinecite{reuveni2016optimal,pal2017first}.
 The endless options of temporal resetting protocols necessitate asking the question about generality and universality of restarting mechanisms.
 Despite numerous underlying distributions relative fluctuations in first passage problems under restarts follow universal pattern \cite{reuveni2016optimal,pal2017first}.
 Therefore, the coefficient of variation not only displays universal properties but can be used to discriminate if starting anew can facilitate the escape kinetics.

 The wandering off in the wrong direction can be eliminated by stochastic resetting, but it is not the only possible option.
-The accessible space can be also limited in the more traditional way, i.e., by placing a reflecting boundary in the system.
-Similarly, to the spatial resetting, the barrier directly limits space, but instead of putting a particle back to a given point, e.g., the initial position, only prevents further motion in the given direction.
-Consequently, on the one hand, it does not add full advantage of resetting which is starting anew.
-However, on the other hand, it is more restrictive than the so-called soft resetting \cite{xu2022stochastic}.
+The accessible space can be also limited in the more traditional way, i.e., by placing a reflecting boundary in the system. \kct{Therefore, the reflection can play a key role in the optimization of the escape kinetics similarly to its pivotal role in the stochastic description \cite{gadomski2001evolution,gadomski2003finite,weber2018entropy} of the nucleation\cite{kashchiev2000nucleation}.} Analogously, to the spatial resetting, the barrier directly limits space, but instead of putting a particle back to a given point, e.g., the initial position, only prevents further motion in the given direction. \kct{Consequently, on the one hand, it does not fully add the advantages of resetting, as it lacks the capability to start the motion anew, i.e., to relocate the particle to the restarting position.} However, on the other hand, it is more restrictive than the so-called soft resetting \cite{xu2022stochastic}.

 The model under study is described in the next section (Sec.~\ref{sec:model} Model).
 Sec.~\ref{sec:results} (Results) analyzes properties of escape kinetics from the general single-well potential in presence of resetting and reflecting boundaries.
 The manuscript is closed with Summary and Conclusions (Sec.~\ref{sec:summary}).